pyeventsourcing/esdbclient/README.md

 This method has a required `name` argument, which is a Python `str` that specifies the name of the projection to be reset.

-This method also has three optional arguments, `write_checkpoint`, `timeout`, and `credentials`.
+This method also has two optional arguments, `timeout`, and `credentials`.

-The optional `write_checkpoint` argument is a Python `bool` which specifies whether a checkpoint will be written when the projection is reset.
-If `write_checkpoint` is `True` a checkpoint will be written, otherwise a checkpoint will not be written.
-The default value of `write_checkpoint` is `False`.

 The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.